 Tim Fink – Vice President Writer/Publisher Relations, SESAC: With SESAC since 1990, Fink’s tenure with the company has put him in a position to work closely with SESAC songwriters and publishers from a wide range of genres.
 Appointed the head of the Nashville Writer/Publisher Relations team in 2002, Fink has been instrumental in building the company’s burgeoning roster of top songwriters resulting in the company’s unprecedented growth.
 Chicago-born and Wisconsin-raised, Fink attended the University of Wisconsin, before graduating from Middle Tennessee State University with a degree in Recording Industry Management.
 Tim was also recently named to the Americana Music Association Board of Directors.

-Hank Adam Locklin – Tennessee Director of Music & Business Development: Hank Adam Locklin currently serves as Director of Music & Business Development for the State of Tennessee within the Tennessee Film, Entertainment and Music Commission.
+Hank Adam Locklin – Associate, Bone McAllester Norton PLLC: Hank Adam Locklin currently serves as an Associate for the Law Firm Bone McAllester Norton PLLC.
+He is working with clients in multiple fields of Law.
+Hank was the past Director of Music & Business Development for the State of Tennessee within the Tennessee Film, Entertainment and Music Commission.
 Governor Bill Haslam appointed him in December of 2011.
 Prior to his current role, Locklin served as Interim Executive Director and Chairman of the Board for the Alabama Music Hall of Fame, an Alabama State Agency honoring the many musicians and entertainers from Alabama who have garnered worldwide acclaim.
 Locklin was appointed as Interim Executive Director in December of 2010, and elected Chairman in August of 2011.
 Before his service in Alabama, Locklin spent seven years as Senior Manager of Membership and Industry Relations for The Country Music Association (CMA), an international trade association with over 6200 members in 43 countries.
 During this time, Locklin worked with legendary CMA leader Ed Benson and his successor, Tammy Genovese, to expand the value and importance of CMA to its members and music industry.
 He was responsible for developing CMA membership through recruitment and other forms of outreach designed to formulate relationships in and out of the music industry.
 He also worked to maintain and increase CMA’s presence in the areas of state government relations, artist outreach and relations, the use of Country Music in film and television, and the development of strategic initiatives and operations designed to foster relationships with individuals and companies outside of the music industry.

 Lizzy Long – Lead Singer, The Little Roy & Lizzy Show: Lizzy began her music accomplishment at an early age and her interests are very eclectic ranging from Dolly Parton, Loretta Lynn to the Earl Scruggs Revue to Fleetwood Mac.
 While starting out on the piano, Lizzy soon took up the fiddle, guitar, autoharp, bass, banjo, and mandolin, and has become an accomplished musician, alternating between these instruments as part of her entertainment repertoire.
 Lizzy has been won for twoDove Awards and has won several fiddle and talent contests.